Generic Name: oxycodone and acetaminophen

 If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the Endocet dosage.
 If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

-Discontinuation of Oxycodone Hydrochloride and Acetaminophen Tablets and Oral Solution
+Safe Reduction or Discontinuation of Oxycodone Hydrochloride and Acetaminophen Tablets and Oral Solution

 How is Endocet Supplied